International Relations Major Jobs

 11. Politician

 Technically, anyone could consider themselves as a politician, but to have a legitimate career in politics, there are many preparatory steps.
-The first is developing an understanding of the Constitution and the governmental system through pursuing a bachelor’s degree in international relations.
-But after that, aspiring politicians will often have to network, volunteer on other people’s campaigns and develop their own political passions and strategies all before running for even small, local positions.
+The first is developing an understanding of the Constitution and the governmental system as well as global governance through pursuing a bachelor’s degree in international relations.
+But after that, aspiring politicians will often have to network, volunteer on other people’s campaigns and develop their own political passions and strategies all before running for even small, local positions before getting involved in international affairs.
 Running for office takes time, money and commitment.
 But once you’ve earned a position and have developed a name for yourself, you can gradually start running for more prestigious roles in state and national government.

 Median annual wage: Varies widely, depending on local, state or federal position